canberkvarli/frontend-schoolproject/README.md

 # frontend-schoolproject

-This is a front-end project for course that I've just finished this semester.
+This is a front-end project for course that I've just finished in 2018 Spring.